japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreSaveExec.md

 Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkPlan.html[UnaryExecNode] (and physical operators in general) in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.
 ====

-`StateStoreSaveExec` is <<creating-instance, created>> exclusively when <<spark-sql-streaming-StatefulAggregationStrategy.md#, StatefulAggregationStrategy>> execution planning strategy is requested to plan a <<spark-sql-streaming-aggregation.md#, streaming aggregation>> for execution (`Aggregate` logical operators in the logical plan of a streaming query).
+`StateStoreSaveExec` is <<creating-instance, created>> when [StatefulAggregationStrategy](../StatefulAggregationStrategy.md) execution planning strategy is requested to plan a <<spark-sql-streaming-aggregation.md#, streaming aggregation>> for execution (`Aggregate` logical operators in the logical plan of a streaming query).

 ![StateStoreSaveExec and StatefulAggregationStrategy](../images/StateStoreSaveExec-StatefulAggregationStrategy.png)